 When a reflexive ACL detects a new IP outbound connection (6 in Fig. 2), it adds a dynamic ACL entry (7) by reversing the source-destination IP address and port.
 The new dynamic ACL enables the return traffic to get validated against it.
 Similarly, the reflexive firewall removes the dynamic ACL when it detects FIN packets from both sides, an RST packet or an eventual timeout.
 This way, as the session finishes or gets terminated, any future spurious packets will get dropped.

-So what are the benefits of a reflexive firewall?
+What are the benefits of a reflexive firewall?

 The one and only benefit of a reflexive firewall over a stateless firewall is its ability to automatically whitelist return traffic.
 This helps avoid writing the reverse ACL rule manually.

-Cons of a reflexive firewall?
+What are the cons of a reflexive firewall?

 Reflexive ACLs are still acting entirely on static information within the packet.
 The reason to bring this is that although they provide a step up from standard ACLs in term of writing the rules for reverse traffic, it is straightforward to circumvent the reflexive ACL.
 Reflexive firewall suffers from the same deficiencies as stateless firewall.
 One way would to test that would be to fragment the packet so that the information that the reflexive ACL would act on gets split across multiple packets.
 This way the reflexive ACL cannot decide to allow or drop the individual packet.
 A stateful firewall, on the other hand, is capable of reassembling the entire fragments split across multiple packets and then base its decision on STATE + CONTEXT + packet data for the whole session.